“We must strengthen and grow both rural AND urban farming to support a sustainable, secure food system for everyone.”

 - Technical support in loan and financing

-Tuition/Program Costs: $1800 per year.
+Tuition/Program Costs: $2500 for the first year.
 Monthly installment plans are available.
 This is a tuition based program that will be based on current income.
 Fees and scholarships will be awarded according to a sliding scale.